 The General Education (GE) Program at Stanislaus State is a traditional program that has evolved since the 1970s when the general structure was developed.
 Within GE are a few additional programs, including some First-year Experience (FYE) programs, mainly driven by major departments and one remaining course in the Summit Program.
 Under development are Structured Exploratory Emphases (SEEs) that will provide a pathway for students to structure their GE program to emphasize a particular topic.
 A significant update occurred in 1996 with the addition of the Area G Multicultural requirement.
 More recently, Executive Order (EO) 1100-Draft (2015) led to a revision of the GE goals and outcomes.
-After seeking feedback, the Chancellor's office released a revised version of EO 1100 in August 2017.
+After seeking feedback, the Chancellor's office released a revised version of EO 1100 was released in August 2017.
 As per the EO 1100-Revised guidelines, the GE Program requires students to complete 40 lower division units and nine upper- division units-of selected courses within five broad categories.
-It allows campuses to develop multicultural requirements, if they desire, but a multicultural requirement cannot be included as a unit-bearing GE requirement that increases the number of GE units required for graduation above 49 units (40 LD + 9 UD).
+It allows campuses to develop multicultural requirement that increases the number of GE units required for graduation above 49 units (40 LD + 9 UD).
 The vast majority of courses that currently satisfy the multicultural requirement also count in some other area.